 The idea is to set up a virtuous cycle.

-Optimizing your logo and other visual elements enables you to improve your search visibility and attract more visitors.
+Optimizing your website and logo enables you to improve your search visibility and attract more visitors.
 More visitors means higher engagement with your content.

 With higher engagement with your content, search engines will keep ranking your website higher for similar search queries.